-We can accomodate any bedding angles for a Hira-ganna /smoothing plane.
+We can accomodate any bedding angle for a Hira-ganna / Smoothing Plane.
 If it's steeper than 40 degrees, an additional charge will be required.
-Please ask for details.
+Please contact us for more details.

-The name “Tansaikaden” refers to the painstaking blacksmithing process, passed down through generations, which is used to produce this remarkable, superior quality plane.
-Beginning with a 6mm thick plate of blue steel #1, master blacksmith Tetsushinsai Houraku uses a charcoal forge to heat one end of the metal to a high working temperature.
+The name “Tansaikaden” refers to the painstaking blacksmithing process, passed down through generations, that is used to produce this remarkable and superior quality plane.
+Beginning with a 6mm thick plate of Blue Steel #1, master blacksmith Tetsushinsai Houraku uses a charcoal forge to heat one end of the metal to a high working temperature.
 Using a small, fast spring hammer, he strikes the piece repeatedly in order to condense the metal's molecular structure.
-Next, he lowers the heat and uses a heavier hammer to “draw out” the working end, flattening the steel to 3mm and creating the wedge-shaped “Kobantanlenko” that will become the cutting end of the tool.
+Then he lowers the heat and uses a heavier hammer to draw out the working end, flattening the steel to 3mm and creating the wedge-shaped “Kobantanrenko” that will become the cutting end of the tool.
 Lastly, this dense, hardened blue steel is put back in the forge to be laminated with a layer of softer (less brittle) Joston steel.
 The result of this combination of superior materials is a very high quality blade that is easy to sharpen and maintain.
 It is the finest blade that we sell.
-For further questions concerning the Tansaikaden Katsaburo planes or any of our other products, please do not hesitate to contact us by phone or email.
+For further questions concerning the Tansaikaden Katsusaburo planes or any of our other products, please do not hesitate to contact us.